fkirc/skip-duplicate-actions/README.md

 ## Cancel outdated Action-runs

-When you push changes to a branch, then this feature will cancel any previous Action-runs that run against outdated commits.
+When you push changes to a branch, then `skip-duplicate-action-runs` will cancel any previous Action-runs that run against outdated commits.
 This ensures that GitHub's resources focus on the latest commit, instead of wasting resources for outdated commits.

 ### Features